thecodingtree/vibe-tetris/README.md

 - Advanced wall kick system for better rotation handling
 - Line clearing animations
 - Sound effects and music (when enabled)
+- AI Demo mode that showcases automated gameplay
+- Battle mode where you compete against the AI (first to 200 points wins)
 - AI demo mode where you can watch the computer play

 ## License